 We have now finished reviewing all of Patrick Troughton’s – Second Doctor episodes, in the episode’s section.

 The idea, of replacing the main character – at the height of a show’s popularity; was a major risk for all concerned.

 Not least, Troughton himself; who was required – to follow in the footsteps of the extremely popular and William Hartnell.

-However, instead of backfiring.
-It infact become the catalyst for the next 23 years; allowing the ability to change the lead actor (and direction and tone of the show) – every 3 to 4 years.
+However, instead of the change backfiring.
+It – infact, become the catalyst to keep the show going for the next 23 years.
+Allowing the ability – to change the lead actor and direction/tone of the show – every 3 to 4 years.

 Troughton himself – was insistent that he only commit to the show for 3 seasons/years only, due to his fear of being typecast.
 This was to be (bar Colin Baker) the minimum expected run; for all future incarnations.

-Troughton’s era also signalled a breakaway from the pure historical Hartnell episodes and went for a more science fiction edge with plenty of aliens.
-Indeed, Troughton’s era is also known as the “Monster era”.
+Troughton’s era, also signalled a breakaway from the pure historical period episodes – and went for a more sci-fi edge; with plenty of aliens.
+Indeed, Troughton’s era – is also known, as the “Monster era”.

-Indeed, Troughton’s approach can be credited as the first truly modern basis for every portrayal of the Doctor.
+Indeed, Troughton’s approach, can be credited – as the first truly modern basis – for every portrayal of the Doctor.
 All subsequent actors in the role, credit Troughton as having influenced their own take on the character – to some degree.
-So, what was your favourite Troughton episode?

 Season Four – 1966-67

 The Underwater Menace (parts 1 & 4 missing)🔵⚪⚪⚪⚪